On Diffusion Modeling for Anomaly Detection: Full Results

 \section{Full Results}

-We provide the full table of results corresponding to the AUC ROC box-plots in Section 4.
-We report additional metrics including F1 score and area under precision-recall curve (AUC PR) along with the corresponding box-plots.
+We provide the full table of results corresponding to the AUC ROC box-plots in \Cref{sec:experiments}.
+We report additional metrics including F1 score and area under the precision-recall curve (AUC PR) along with the corresponding box-plots.
 All results are shown averaged across five seeds along with standard deviations in brackets for all 57 datasets in ADBench.
-In the subsequent tables, DTPM-NP refers to the non-parametric DTPM estimator, DTPM-IG refers to the parametric inverse Gamma model, and DTPM-C refers to the parametric categorical model.
+In the subsequent tables, DTE-NP refers to the non-parametric DTE estimator, DTE-IG refers to the parametric inverse Gamma model, and DTE-C refers to the parametric categorical model.
+Tables \ref{tab:cifar_unsup} to \ref{tab:svhn_semi} show the results for three methods when using pre-trained embeddings on CIFAR-10 and SVHN compared to trained directly on the images, as it is set up in ADBench.
+The difference with \Cref{tab:image_res} is that instead of having one class as an anomaly, here we have one class as normal while the rest of the classes are downsampled to produce the anomalies.